-- (H) Required Conditions of the BRMU, Belleville Road Mixed Use District - (1) Apartments in the BRMU Zoning District are only permitted within building types specified in Section 3.119(F).
-Minimum floor area per dwelling unit (sq. ft.) in apartment units shall be the same as for apartment units in the RM zoning district as labeled in Section 4.102, Table 2. - (I) Required Conditions of the SRMU, Sumpter Road Mixed Use District - 1.
-Apartments in the SRMU Zoning District are only permitted within building types specified in Section 3.121(F).
-Minimum floor area per dwelling unit (sq. ft.) in apartment units shall be the same as for apartment units in the RM zoning district as labeled in Section 4.102, Table 2. - Industrial uses must be at least 200' from any existing dwelling unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific industrial use. - 3.
-Within 100' of any existing dwelling, buildings with commercial uses are subject to the regulations of section 3.110(D) (required conditions of the C, Local Business District), unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific commercial use. - 4.
-No senior housing building shall exceed 5,000 square feet. - Subject to the greenbelt buffering requirements for C, C-1, C-2, FS, and OT districts as described in Section 10.103(E) of this ordinance. - 6.
-Subject to the greenbelt buffering requirements for M-1 districts as described in Section 10.103(E) of this ordinance.
+(H) Required Conditions of the BRMU, Belleville Road Mixed Use District

+- Apartments in the BRMU Zoning District are only permitted within building types specified in Section 3.119(F).
+Minimum floor area per dwelling unit (sq. ft.) in apartment units shall be the same as for apartment units in the RM zoning district as labeled in Section 4.102, Table 2. - (I) Required Conditions of the SRMU, Sumpter Road Mixed Use District - Apartments in the SRMU Zoning District are only permitted within building types specified in Section 3.121(F).
+Minimum floor area per dwelling unit (sq. ft.) in apartment units shall be the same as for apartment units in the RM zoning district as labeled in Section 4.102, Table 2. - 2.
+Industrial uses must be at least 200 feet from any residential zoning district unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific industrial use. - 3.
+Within 100 feet of any residential zoning district, buildings with commercial or office uses are subject to the regulations of section 3.110(D) (required conditions of the C, Local Business District), unless the Planning Commission finds that a modification from this requirement is justified due to the character of the surrounding land uses and the nature of the specific commercial use. - 4.
+No senior housing building shall exceed 5,000 square feet. - 5.
+Commercial, community, educational and institutional uses in the SRMU zoning district are subject to the greenbelt buffering requirements for C, C-1, C-2, FS, and OT districts as described in Section 10.103(E) of this ordinance. - 6.
+Industrial uses in the SRMU zoning district are subject to the greenbelt buffering requirements for M-1 districts as described in Section 10.103(E) of this ordinance.